 What Happens if a Camellia Gets Too Much Sun?

-If a camellia shrub gets too much direct sunlight, the leaves will become scorched.
-Not only does this make the shrub less attractive, but it also causes damage.
+If a camellia shrub gets too much direct sunlight, the leaves will scorch.
+This makes the shrub less attractive and can cause damage.

 Wrapping Up Camellia Flower and Sunlight